DanBuda11/webpack4/README.md

 ### Notes from saved Feedly articles:

-- How exactly to I want to name the output files?
-  - [name].bundle.js
-  - [name].[chunkhash].bundle.js
-  - [name].[chunkhash].js
-  - etc
-  - using chunkhash allows for renaming of the file when the content changes, so a browers will know to redownload since it's different than what's cached.
-This should also be good for code splitting vendor code since that will barely ever change.
 - can set minimum sizes for files when using optimization.splitChunks
   - will need to look at this further to make sure I'm splitting out vendor, etc. code without code redundandcies in different chunks.
 - UglifyJsPlugin is automatically used in production mode.
 By default it will go over every .js file.
 The default settings of UglifyJsPlugin are minimize: true and minimizer: UglifyJsPlugin().
 Also need to check out the uglifyOptions: {} settings which has a compress: option as well as an output: option.
 The output option allows you to set drop_console: true (false by default) that removes all console.log calls in the compiled code.